NYC Mayor Eric Adams indicted on 5 federal public corruption charges, including bribery and wire fraud | KRDO

 The indictment alleges Adams received gifts and accepted illegal contributions to his campaign.

-In 2018, when Adams had announced his plans to run for New York City mayor, he allegedly accepted and sought illegal campaign contributions to his upcoming mayoral campaign, the indictment says.
+In 2018, when Adams had announced his plans to run for New York City mayor in 2021, he allegedly accepted and sought illegal campaign contributions to his upcoming mayoral campaign, the indictment says.

 Businesses also circumvented the city’s ban on corporate contributions “by funneling their donations through multiple employees,” according to the indictment.